ydahal1/ydahal1/jokes.md

-Why don't skeletons ride roller coasters?
-They don't have the stomach for it.
+Why did the chicken get a penalty?
+For fowl play.

 [
-Mon Nov 10 00:30:14 UTC 2025
+Tue Nov 11 00:29:23 UTC 2025
  ]